butterflyology/Star_Wars_musical_ecology/README.md

 I thought I could not get any nerdier than making [`spaceMovie`](https://github.com/butterflyology/spaceMovie) but I think this may beat it.

 I applied the tools of community ecology to the music of the *Star Wars* films.
-Other people undertook the main effort to compile the counts for each time a theme was played in each of the seven films.
+Other people undertook the main effort to compile the counts for each time a theme was played in each of the seven films plus **Rogue One**.

 Files: